SWR, SWC, and MSW

 Automatic Revalidation

-Mutation - manually revalidate the data
+Mutation - Manually revalidate the data

 There’re 2 ways to use the mutate API to mutate the data, the global mutate API which can mutate any key and the bound mutate API which only can mutate the data of corresponding SWR hook.